Basic Vocabulary

-Knowledge graph uses entities, relationships and attributes to describe the real world.
-This document introduces key concepts related to the geospatial knowledge graph module.
+A knowledge graph uses entities, relationships, and attributes to describe the real world.
+The following introduces important concepts related to the Geographic Knowledge Graph module.

 Graph Database

-With increasingly diverse datasources and complex data relationships/business logic, traditional relational databases struggle to meet requirements such as high-performance deep analysis and association queries.
-Knowledge graph uses graph database as its storage engine.
-For more usage information, see Configure and Connect Graph Database.
+In the face of more diverse data sources, more complex data relationships, and business logic, traditional relational databases can no longer meet demands, such as performing high-performance deep analysis and associative queries.
+A knowledge graph uses a graph database as its storage engine.
+For more usage information, please refer to Configure and Connect the Graph Database.

 Entity Type

-Entity type defines a collection of homogeneous entities sharing common attributes and a spatial feature type, such as specific categories of people, objects, or geographic features.
-Managed in the list of Graph Manager.
+An entity type defines a collection of similar entities that share a common set of attributes and a spatial feature type.
+For example, a certain category of people, objects, or geographic features.
+It is managed in a list in Graph Manager.

-Relationship type defines a collection of homogeneous relationships between two entity types, sharing common attributes and a spatial feature type.
-Relationship types can be considered from multiple dimensions including attributes, space, and time, such as adjacency, containment, association, and dependency.
-Managed in the list of Graph Manager.
+A type of relationship defines a collection of similar relationships that exist between two entity types, sharing a common set of attributes and a spatial feature type.
+A type of relationship can be considered from multiple dimensions, such as attribute, spatial, or temporal dimensions, for example, adjacency, containment, association, or dependency relationships.
+It is managed in a list in Graph Manager.

 Entity

-Nodes in the graph representing distinctive and independent objective things.
-Entities are individual instances of entity types, analogous to records in relational databases.
-For example, if the entity type is "City", "Beijing" represents one entity.
-Entities may contain multiple attributes.
-The knowledge graph module provides capabilities for Building, Deleting, displaying, Custom Styling, and viewing attributes of entities.
+Entities are the nodes in a graph, representing distinctive and independently existing objective things.
+They are individual instances within an entity type, similar to a record in a relational database.
+For example, if the entity type is "City," then "Beijing" represents one entity.
+An entity can contain multiple attributes.
+The knowledge graph module provides capabilities for entities, including Creating, Deleting, displaying, Customizing Styles, and viewing properties.

 Attribute

-Inherent characteristics of entities, similar to variables.
-For example, the entity "Beijing" has attributes like population and area.
+Attributes are objective characteristics of an entity, similar to variables.
+For example, for the entity "Beijing," attributes include population and area.

 Relationship